Buzza Tower: History

-The tower was built in 1821 as a windmill.
 It was restored in 1912 as a memorial to King Edward VII when the exterior was provided with sheltered seating.
+The mill was listed as Grade II on 14 December 1992.

 Between 2012 and 2014 the tower was restored and a camera obscura was installed which opened to the public in 2014.
+The obscura closed during the COVID-19 pandemic, and has not re-opened.